 We'll dig deep into Tom's most popular and practical framework of ideas, The 7 Cs of Success, and take a closer look at the hotly disputed topic of personal happiness.
 One goal will be to see how real success and enduring happiness can arise in times of great change.

-We'll broach issues on the psychology of happiness and positive thinking, and examine the nature of the 'flow' experience in sport, work, and life.
+We'll also broach issues on the psychology of happiness and positive thinking, and examine the nature of the 'flow' experience in sport, work, and life.
 Our goal is to see what some of the most profound and practical thinkers have had to say about creating an extraordinary life.

-TESTIMONIALS FOR OUR MOST RECENT EXTRAORDINARY LIFE RETREAT
+TESTIMONIALS FOR OUR MOST RECENT RETREAT

 "Thank you, thank you, thank you for the opportunity and really the gift of time to talk, share and be.
-In our busy lives of work, two young kids, volunteering, etc. it was a true gift to be part of your amazing weekend in such a glorious spot.
+In our busy lives of work, two young kids, volunteering, etc. It was a true gift to be part of your amazing weekend in such a glorious spot.
 If my family was open, I could see myself picking up our home and bringing it to Wrightsville Beach!"